Secure-Platforms-Lab-W-M/MASC/masc-core/setup.md

+# Outdated

-# Setting Up Masc-Core on Intelli J IDEA
+# Setting Up Masc-Core on IntelliJ IDEA

-While other editors exist and can be used to edit and contribute to Masc, this set up will focus on the popular Intelli J IDE.
-Those that stray from the path do so at their own risk.
+While other editors exist and can be used to edit and contribute to Masc, this set up will focus on the popular IntelliJ IDEA IDE.

 ## Installing Intelli J
 The Intelli J Community Edition can be downloaded for free from [this link](https://www.jetbrains.com/idea/download/#section=windows).